-The Mercedes EQC launch in India is to happen in the coming weeks.
+The Mercedes EQC launch in India is scheduled on October 8.
 Mercedes-Benz has listed the EQC on its local website and concluded the local media drive recently.
-These developments indicate that the price announcement is not far.
+These developments had indicated that the price announcement wasn’t far.
 Expect the launch price to be north of INR 1.2 crore (ex-showroom) for this fully imported electric SUV.

 Via images shared by reader Arunabh (below) EVW reported last month that Mercedes-Benz would launch the EQC in the standard variant and the Edition 1886 variant.
 The silver sample in the pictures is the Edition 1886.

 The Mercedes EQC is the first electric SUV from the German automaker.
 A standard 80 kWh Lithium-ion battery placed in the floor is the centrepiece of this EV.
 Consisting of 384 cells, with a split of two 48-cell modules and four 72-cell modules, this is a 405-volt battery with a 230 Ah nominal capacity.
 Just to make things clear, 80 kWh is the usable energy content.
 It supports fast charging and can be charged to 80% capacity in just 40 minutes with a 110 kW DC fast charger.

 The Mercedes EQC range as per the new, stricter WLTP test cycle is anywhere between 370-414 km.
 The old, NEDC range was 445-471 km.
 Two motors, mounted at each axle draw output stored in the made-in-Germany battery from Deutsche ACCUMOTIVE, a 100% Daimler subsidiary.
 Together, they generate 300 kW (408 PS) and 760 Nm of torque.
 A 0-100 km/h sprint takes 5.1 seconds and the top speed of the SUV is 180 km/h (electronically governed).